mdhugge/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+Pewlett-Hackard needs to prepare to have 29,414	Senior Engineer's, 28,255	Senior Staff, 14,222	Engineer's, 12,242	Staff, 4,502	Technique Leader's, 1,761	Assistant Engineer's and 2	Manager's retiring.
+This is a total of 90, 398 employees approaching retirement.
+This is a large number of employees that Pewlett-Hackard will be losing and if they do not prepare it can significantly affect the future of the company.

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?

+Only 1,549 employees qualify for the mentorship program.
+If one retirement-ready employee were responsible for training a group of the next generation Pewlett-Hackard employees, than 1 retirement-ready employee would mentor approximately 58 new hires (i.e. 90398/ 1549 = 58.35).
+This is a large group of people for 1 person to mentor and it would be very difficult.
+Pewlett-Hackard could expand the eligibility to participate in the mentorship program in order to meet their needs.

 - We now have a list of all employees eligible for retirement it would be useful to determine the number of employees that are ineligible for retirement.
 This analysis would allow Pewlett-Hackard to see how many employees they will have in the coming years and how to better utilize their current employees.